aptem-k/katacoda-scenarios/kubernetes/step2.md

-In this step we will create database manifest.
+In this step we will create manifest for database deployment.

 ## Task